 How to Avoid Leaf Spot on Chrysanthemum

 Leaf spot of chrysanthemum is caused by the bacteria Pseudomonas cichorii, which is sometimes carried on the leaves of the plant, so even healthy looking specimens may be susceptible when conditions are right.
-For this reason, it is important to provide the proper growing conditions and use the appropriate watering technique to avoid bacterial leaf spot
+For this reason, it is important to provide the proper growing conditions and use the appropriate watering technique to avoid bacterial leaf spot on mums.

 Identifying Chrysanthemum Leaf Spot Disease

 The home gardener’s first line of defense is knowing what to look for.
 Characteristics of the disease are dark brown to black, irregular spots on leaves that will dry to a lighter color and crack.

 They will usually start at the base of plants, travelling up to cause leaf curl and blight in both buds and flowers.
 When spots are dark (when they are damp), the bacteria are active, so avoid handling wet plants or splashing water from infected plants onto healthy ones.

 The use of a copper hydroxide spray may be beneficial in treating chrysanthemum bacterial leaf spot, as bacterial sprays have been found to be ineffective.
 Make sure to apply the spray as soon as symptoms occur and in a way that achieves full coverage of the plant.
 Badly infected plants should be removed and destroyed.

 There are some chrysanthemum cultivars that are more resistant than others, so speaking with a local gardening expert or county extension agent about the best mums to grow in your area may be an option to avoid planting highly susceptible varieties.